-5 Things to Look for in an Enterprise-Grade Codeless Testing Solution
+5 Things to Look for in Enterprise-Grade Codeless Testing Tools

 If you’re intrigued by codeless testing tools, listen up.

 This relatively new technology is changing the testing landscape.
 It’s exciting and can offer a number of benefits — especially for large-scale teams.

 Codeless Selenium test automation allows everyone to partake in test creation — not just team members with coding abilities.
 What’s more, codeless testing is a speedy solution for test creation, as it can free up more time for product development and innovation.

 And, because codeless testing offers superior stability with little to no maintenance, it allows team members to focus on other areas of the testing process.

 If you’re interested in codeless testing, you need a solution that can support your team.
 When you’re examining your options, look for the following features in a codeless solution to find the best option for you.

 Top 5 Things to Look For in Codeless Testing Tools

 1. Smart AI and ML Technology

 If you are researching codeless platforms, you’ll want to find one that is smart.

 Compared to Selenium, codeless automation testing tools are less mature since they are quite new in the market.
 But, the advantage with codeless is that these tools are powered by emerging technologies — especially artificial intelligence and machine learning.